 Because it includes topics from many areas, APES might be of interest to many students.
 However, if you're looking for an AP class that'll get you science credit for college and prepare you for future science classes, AP Enviro might not be the best choice since it's more of an interdisciplinary class than it is a pure science class.

-Finally, if you decide to take AP Environmental Science, keep these three tips in mind:
+Finally, if you decide to take AP Environmental Science, keep in mind these three tips:

 - Don't expect the class to be all about science